-Pharmacy residents directly report to the Good Samaritan Pharmacy Manager (Med Akinbi, PharmD, BCPS).
+Pharmacy residents directly report to the Good Samaritan Hospital Senior Manager of Pharmacy Services (Greg Nocito, PharmD).
 This direct report relationship includes all aspects related to personnel management.
 The Residency Program Director provides full oversight of the pharmacy residents in terms of progression through the residency year.
 The RPD is fully responsible for determination of resident successful completion of the residency program and disbursement of the residency certificate.